Canon 40D vs T6i

 Body comparison: Canon 40D vs T6i

 The side-by-side display below illustrates the physical size and weight of the Canon 40D and the Canon T6i.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 40D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6i is notably smaller (15 percent) than the Canon 40D.
 Moreover, the T6i is markedly lighter (32 percent) than the 40D.
 In this context, it is worth noting that neither the 40D nor the T6i are weather-sealed.